umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/version-specific-upgrades/migrate-from-8-to-latest.md

     * As of Umbraco 9, configuration no longer live in the `Web.Config` file and has been replaced by the `appsettings.json` file.
 3. [Migrate Umbraco Forms data to the database](../../deployment/umbraco-forms-on-cloud.md), if relevant.
     * As of Umbraco Forms version 9, it is only possible to store Form data in the database.
 If Umbraco Forms was used on the Umbraco 8 project the files need to be migrated to the database.
-4. Run the Umbraco 10 project locally.
+4. Run the new Cloud project locally.
     * It **will** give you a Yellow Screen of Death (YSOD)/error screen on the frontend as none of the Template files have been updated yet.
-5. Go to the backoffice of your project.
+5. Go to the backoffice of the project.
 6. Navigate to the **Settings** section and open the **Deploy** dashboard.
-7. Select `Extract Schema To Data Files` from the **Deploy Operations** drop-down to generate the UDA files.
+7. Click on `Export Schema` in the **Deploy Operations** section in order to generate the UDA files.
-8. Click **Trigger Operation**.
     * Once the operation is completed, the status will change to `Last deployment operation completed`.
-9. Check `~\umbraco\Deploy\Revision` folder to ensure all the UDA files have been generated.
+8. Check `~\umbraco\Deploy\Revision` folder to ensure all the UDA files have been generated.
+9. Return to the **Deploy** dashboard.
-10. Select `Schema Deployment From Data Files` from the **Deploy Operations** drop-down to make sure everything checks out with the UDA files that were generated.
+10. Click on `Update Umbraco Schema` in the **Deploy Operations** section to make sure everything checks out with the UDA files that were generated.
-11. Click **Trigger Operation**.

 ## Step 3: Custom Code in the latest version